Climate Action Toolkit

 - Energy Sage Guide to selecting a battery for your solar panels

-- SGIP Home Battery Rebate: One of the best home battery incentives in the country is California's Self-Generation Incentive Program, or SGIP, rebate.
-It benefits homeowners who want to install a home battery with or without their solar panels.
+- SGIP Home Battery Rebate- WAITLISTCalifornia's Self-Generation Incentive Program, or SGIP, rebate benefits homeowners who want to install a home battery with or without their solar panels.
 Some of the biggest benefits of SGIP exist to help California residents who’ve experienced hardship due to natural disasters.
-If you’ve incurred property loss or damage due to wildfires or are a low-income utility customer, you may be eligible to have most of your battery storage costs covered – if not taken care of completely.
-It’s become much easier for homeowners to access the benefits.
+The program is currently out of funds.
+Your contractor can submit a waitlist application for you.
+Learn more about the program.

-- All eligible residential customers must participate in a Demand Response program to receive funding from this incentive program.
-Learn more here.
+• All eligible residential customers must participate in a Demand Response program to receive funding from this incentive program.

 Action 6-24.
 Make a schedule for replacing your appliances to have more efficient, all-electric appliances by 2030